 Matters reserved for the Board

-The Board has a schedule of matters specifically reserved to it for decision, including the review
+The Board has a schedule of matters specifically reserved to it for decision, including the review and approval of:

 - Group policy and long-term plans and strategy for the profitable development of the business;